 4. Greenhouse Gas

-- Livestock and their byproducts account for at least 32,000 million tons of CO2 per year, or 51% of all worldwide greenhouse gas emissions.
+Livestock and their byproducts account for at least 32 billion tons of CO2 emissions per year.
+Which makes up 51% of all worldwide greenhouse gas emissions.
 17Goodland, Robert and Anhang, Jeff.
 (2009, November).
 Livestock and Climate Change.
 World Watch.

 Let’s set aside the fact that animal farming is inefficient.
-Let’s set aside the fact that people are dying of hunger as we feed billions of pounds of food to animals intended to be slaughtered.
-Let’s even set aside the fact that the Amazon rainforest is being dozed down at a rate of 1.5 acres per second for animal agriculture.
-18Scientific American.
+Let’s set aside the fact that people are dying of hunger as we feed billions of pounds of food to animals we intend to eat.
+Let’s even set aside the fact that the Amazon rainforest is being dozed down at a rate of 1.5 acres per second for animal agriculture.18Scientific American.
 Measuring the Daily Destruction of the World’s Rainforests.

-With all of those factors ignored, the idea of cattle rearing being responsible for the majority of the greenhouse gases in our environment should be reason enough to begin the search for a solution to this problem.
+With all of those factors ignored, the notion that cattle rearing causes the majoerity of greenhouse gas emissions should be reason enoRugh to begin the search for a solution to this problem.

 Our planet is dying and we are getting dangerously close to the point of no return.

 You read that right.
 80%.
-Ignoring even the greenhouse gases emitted by fossil fuels, we will still surpass the 565 gigatonne CO2 limit by 2030, all from raising animals.
-20Oppenlander, Richard A. Food Choice and Sustainability: Why Buying Local, Eating Less Meat, and Taking Baby Steps Won’t Work.
+Even if we ignore the greenhouse gases emitted by fossil fuels, we will still surpass the 565 gigatonne CO2 limit by 2030.
+All from raising animals.20Oppenlander, Richard A. Food Choice and Sustainability: Why Buying Local, Eating Less Meat, and Taking Baby Steps Won’t Work.
 Minneapolis, MN: ...continue

 Is eating animals morally wrong?
 I don’t know.